ingresso-group/feather-demo/README.md

 When called, **goToCheckout** will contain a **transaction_uuid** property, that represents a unique identifier assigned to that specific order.
 You can then go on to reserve that order, based on the token, via the Ingresso API.

     Note: the seats requested by the user might become unavailable in the meantime

 If the requested seats happen to have become unavailable before the user can reserve them, the widget will display a modal window giving the user a choice between going back and selecting other seats manually or going through with a pre-selected set of seats recommended by our system.

-* If they choose to select different seats manually, the modal closes and the initially-selected seats drop off the seating map.
+- If they choose to select different seats manually, the modal closes and the initially-selected seats drop off the seating map.
-* If they choose to proceed with the recommended seats, the modal will also close and the app will make a reservation call for the new seats.
+- If they choose to proceed with the recommended seats, the modal will also close and the app will make a reservation call for the new seats.
 When this process finishes, the newly-created reservation will be for the recommended seats, which you can then display on your checkout page (or anywhere you choose).

 ## Authentication

 In order to reserve tickets, you need to obtain a username and password.
 After receiving those, you should make a request to <https://b2b.ingresso.co.uk/api/b2b> with your `username` and `password` in the `Authorization` header, as basic auth.
 The response will have a custom HTTP Header, **x-b2b-token**.
-You can then pass this token in the configuration object of the widget, which will allow it to load the domain we have created for you, and will also allow you to purchase orders based on the **transaction_uuid** value.
+You can then pass this token in the configuration object of the widget, and will allow you to purchase orders based on the **transaction_uuid** value.

 Each authentication token has a **maximum** lifetime of 4 hours and is valid for all your customers, so it is advisable that you make this call ahead of time and cache the result, in order to improve the UX of your page (as opposed to making it on each page load).
 However, this token can get invalidated at any time, which means that you should generate a new one very often (once every few seconds is fine).